-Conclusion: Clustering on the full feature set consistently produced higher-quality clusters and more effective isolation of fraudulent activity.
+Conclusion: Clustering on the complete feature set consistently produced higher-quality clusters and more effective isolation of fraudulent activity.
 These findings support the null hypothesis H10, indicating that PPP loan applications are best clustered and classified using the complete set of variables rather than a reduced subset.
 Therefore, the null hypothesis H10 cannot be rejected.

 Research Question # 2